jsmod2-java-c/JSmod2-Core/README.md

-### About Us
+## About Us

-Hi mate!
+Hi there!

 We are JSmod2 developing team.
-This project is pure, public....and in an sense, it's welfare. ;) Most of us are high school students, we don't have enough time to fix or find all of the bugs, please forget it and create an issue :P Feel free to indicate any omissions, thank you!
+This project is pure, public....and in an sense, it's welfare. ;) Most of us are high school students, we don't have enough time to fix or find all of the bugs, please forget it and create an issue :P Feel free to point out any omissions, thank you!
 If you are willing to help this project, there are three ways that you can do:

-1. Send an email to: 843983728@qq.com (Advice, questions are welcomed)
+1. Send an email to: 843983728@qq.com (Advice, questions, anyway.)
 2. Create an issue!
 3. Join our Discord Server and......: [Hey, tap here! :P](https://discord.gg/Qjzvb2a)